 The idea that I had (and discarded like a hot potato) was about pea-dough-fill-ee-ya.
-I felt like a coward (pussy in the parlance of an American journalist I knew named Tim: he threatened to oxymoronically beat me up because I criticised the US Peace Corps) for giving up so easily on a valid idea.
-Nervously, excitedly (literarily), I typed the word into a search engine: Google, usually so eager to finish my phrasing for me, was strangely reticent: Pedo…..nothing (I used the American spelling for obvious reasons).
-Worried about what the spooks might think, I tried to go about it as respectably as possible: I searched for “psychopathology of paedophilia”.
-After my fingertips had demurely tiptoed around the subject for some time, I found some interesting articles in respectable American publications.
+I felt like a coward (or pussy in the parlance of an American journalist I knew named Tim: he threatened to oxymoronically beat me up because I criticised the US Peace Corps) for giving up so easily on a valid idea.
+Nervously, excitedly, I typed the word into a search engine: Google, usually so eager to finish my phrasing for me, was strangely reticent: Pedo…..nothing (I used the American spelling for obvious reasons).
+Worried about what the spooks might think, I tried to approach the subject as respectably as possible and searched for “psychopathology of paedophilia”.
+After my fingertips had demurely tiptoed around the keyboard for some time, I found some interesting articles in respectable American publications.
 I learned that Salon had cravenly “unpublished” an autobiographical article by a paedophile in the wake of a scandal involving a well-known right-wing figure who had advocated relationships between older men and adolescent boys (in the spirit of the ancient Greek practice of pederasty).